BUSINESS & IT/IRM TRANSFORMATION PLAN

 Q: How much will this cost?

 The transformation initiative will require a significant investment.
-The Office of Information Management and Technology is working closely with the Department of Budget and Finance to determine the budget.
+The Office of Information Management & Technology is working closely with the Department of Budget & Finance to determine the budget.
+However, the long-term cost of maintaining the current systems would be much greater than the cost of investing in new technology platforms that can adapt to future needs.
+New technology is easier and less expensive to maintain.

 Q: How will it be funded?

-The State’s Office of Information Management and Technology (OIMT) is working with the Department of Budget and Finance to determine the most appropriate funding mechanisms.
+The State’s Office of Information Management & Technology (OIMT) is working with the Department of Budget & Finance to determine the most appropriate funding mechanisms.

 Q: What will the return be on this investment?